The Guide to Teaching English and Living in Bangkok

 Teaching English in Bangkok

 Bangkok has a high demand for English teachers in many different types of schools, from corporate training centers to small private schools to public schools with 50 students per class.
 There are opportunities for beginning teachers as well as those with more experience.
 But while there are a lot of opportunities here, they’re not necessarily the highest-paid.
-You can certainly save some money here but look to Vietnam, South Korea, and China for better-paid teaching jobs.
+You can save some money here but look to Vietnam, South Korea, and China for better-paid teaching jobs.

 In addition, one unique advantage of living in Bangkok is that you can continue your studies and improve your qualifications in Bangkok.
-There are actually a few universities in Bangkok (and other parts of Thailand) where you can get a master’s degree in TESOL, business, or a few other fields for much less than you’d spend back home.
+There are a few universities in Bangkok (and other parts of Thailand) where you can get a master’s degree in TESOL, business, or a few other fields for much less than you’d spend back home.

 Public and Private Schools